 The commenter supported further oil and gas leasing in the GOM, stating that GOM oil and gas production provides a significant revenue stream with economic benefits to Gulf Coast states and has potential to produce vast quantities of as-yet undiscovered oil and gas.
 The commenter added that GOM oil and gas production has a relatively low carbon intensity and that, given projections, oil and gas production will be necessary to meet U.S. energy demand in the coming decades.
 The commenter also questioned whether targeted leasing or narrowing of lease sale acreage would comport with the OCS Lands Act and recommended that GOM sales occur on a region-wide basis.
-The commenter also provided input on the Draft PEIS, recommending that BOEM reevaluate the No Action Alternative, revise the costbenefit analysis, consider that GOM development could rely on existing infrastructure, and reconsider its GHG analysis.
+The commenter recommended that lease sales be made with competitive fiscal terms.
+The commenter also provided input on the Draft PEIS, recommending that BOEM reevaluate the No Action Alternative, revise the cost-benefit analysis, consider that GOM development could rely on existing infrastructure, and reconsider its GHG analysis.

-Equinor Gulf of Mexico LLC, Chris L. Golden Document ID: BOEM-2022-0031-6391
+Equinor Gulf of Mexico LLC, Chris L. Golden